mozilla-releng/scriptworker-scripts/pushapkscript/README.md

 #### How can I avoid to publish to actual users?

-There are 3 incremental ways to avoid targetting real users (or the entire user base):
+There are 3 incremental ways to avoid targeting real users (or the entire user base):

 ##### 1. Use `"commit": false` in your task definition.